MTCMarkFranco/agentic.search.demo/README.md

 - Converted to presentation format using tools like Marp
 - Used as reference documentation
 - Adapted for different audiences

+### 💻 From Theory to Practice

+- **Slides 1-3**: Conceptual understanding and benefits of agentic search
+- **Slides 4-5**: Technical implementation details with .NET/C# and Semantic Kernel
+- **Python Demos**: Working implementations that you can run and modify
+  - See `python-demos/` for hands-on experience with both traditional and agentic patterns
+  - Complete with setup instructions, environment configuration, and detailed explanations

 ---